OSGP/Documentation/Protocols/OSLP/v0.6.1/SetSchedule.md

 Description for this schedule:

 This schedule combines a 'morning/evening light' with an 'all night light'.
-Relay 1 and 2 will be switched on using a light-measurement trigger.
+Relay 1 and 2 will be switched on using a light measurement trigger.
 Relay 2 will be switched off at 23:00 using an absolute time.
-Relay 2 will be switched on at 07:00, but only when no light-measurement trigger has been received yet.
-Relay 1 and 2 will be switched off using a light-measurement trigger.
+Relay 2 will be switched on at 07:00, but only when no light measurement trigger has been received yet.
+Relay 1 and 2 will be switched off using a light measurement trigger.

 The first schedule-entry:
 ``` json